 We won’t be using bio-hardware in the first week.

 Download the Unity Hub from this link.
-From the Installs section of the Hub, install the latest version of Unity.
-In the prompts for this second installation, make sure you select to install Visual Studio Community as well.
+From the Installs section of the Hub, install the Unity version 2018.4 In the prompts for this second installation, make sure you select to install Visual Studio Community as well.
 We will not need to add other platforms for this workshop, and they can be added later if necessary.

 About the instructor: Brendan Lehman is a neuroscientist and media artist based in Toronto, Canada.
 Their work explores the emergent connections between a background in consciousness research and interactive media art, while remaining critical of their implications.
 Projects in biodata-driven game development, interactive installation, event curation, and arts not-for-profit governance all aim to capture contexts of togetherness and help people connect in new and meaningful ways.